pavladan/subtitles-parser-vtt/README.md

     }]

-`parser.toSrt()` will convert object back to SubRip subtitles format.
+`parser.toVtt()` will convert object back to SubRip subtitles format.